Ace Your RBT Practice Exam with Free, Full-Length Tests Online

 43 / 85

-43. What is an “extinction burst”?
+43. When implementing extinction, what is an “extinction burst”?

 44 / 85